 This bill creates a three-tiered reference system for sex offenders and establishes when an offender may file a motion with the court for release from perpetual registration, based on these tiers.
 A Tier I offender may apply for release from registration no earlier than fifteen years after discharge from incarceration without supervision or from termination of active supervision of probation, parole, or other active alternative to incarceration.
-Tier II or Tier III offenders may apply for release from registration no earlier than thirty years after discharge from incarceration without supervision of active supervision of probation, parole, or other active alternative to a curve supervision of probation, parole, or other active alternation of active supervision of probation, parole, or other active alternation of active supervision of probation, parole, or other active alternative to incarceration.
+Tier II or Tier III offenders may apply for release from registration no earlier than thirty years after discharge from incarceration without supervision or from termination of active supervision of probation, parole, or other active alternative to incarceration.
 A sex offender required to register due to an out-of-state or federal conviction may apply for release from registration in accordance with the timeframe for the equivalent tier under the federal Adam Walsh Child Protection and Safety Act of 2006.